Corn Exchange Restoration

 For the last few months, temporary scaffolding and fencing has been in place to protect the public from the risk of falling masonry and to allow a survey of the historic building.

-With the detailed design now well underway, work can begin on a full restoration scheme starting week commencing Monday, 10 October.
+With the detailed design now well underway, work has now began on a full restoration scheme.

 Permanent scaffolding will be erected and a full cloak put in place that will cover the building for up to two years.

 The Corn Exchange was built in the 19th century at the heart of the market area.
 It was designed to be a concert hall as well as a market building and Elgar conducted the London Symphony Orchestra there in 1909.

 Cabinet Member for Business, Skills, Tourism and Culture, Councillor Bill Mordue said: “Doncaster has a proud heritage that the Corn Exchange and markets are an important part of.
 This magnificent building is going to be rejuvenated so it once again becomes a grand centrepiece.
 It will complement our other ongoing work to ensure the markets area is vibrant and attractive for many years to come.